Skip to main content

 Background

 ResourceSummary describes the overall available resources of the cluster.
-However, the ResourceSummary is not precise enough, it mechanically counts the resources on all nodes, but ignores the fragment resources.
-For example, a cluster with 2000 nodes, 1 core CPU left on each node.
-From the ResourceSummary, we get that there are 2000 core CPU left for the cluster, but actually, this cluster cannot run any pod that requires CPU greater than 1 core.
+However, the ResourceSummary is not precise enough, it mechanically counts the resources on all nodes, but ignores the fragmented resources of these nodes.
+For example, a cluster with 2000 nodes has only 1 core CPU left on each node.
+From the ResourceSummary, we get that there are 2000 cores CPU left for the cluster, but actually, this cluster cannot run any pod that requires more than 1 core CPU.

-Therefore, we introduce a CustomizedClusterResourceModeling for each cluster that records the resource portrait of each node.
-Karmada will collect node and pod information for each cluster.
-After calculation, this node will be divided into the appropriate resource model configured by the users.
+Therefore, we introduce a CustomizedClusterResourceModeling for each cluster that records the resource profile of each node.
+Karmada collects node and pod information from each cluster and computes the appropriate user configured resource model to categorize the node into.

 Start to use Customized Cluster Resource Models